Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Introduction

-Below we will find that the answer to this question is yes, and furthermore, that in some cases these systems are anomalous in the sense that they have a mixed spin-charge `t-Hooft anomaly, which can be remedied when attached to the boundary of a higher dimensional bulk.
-In addition, we find that in some crystal symmetry classes, the higher dimensional bulk response that compensates for the surface anomaly is captured by an inherently non-relativistic, 3D rank-2 symmetric or antisymmetric axial vector charge Chern-Simons term, where the axial vector charge is the conserved spin.
-Interestingly, we show that the bulk response is naturally generated by a topological Weyl semimetal with a nodal configuration that generates a mixed spin-momentum Weyl quadrupole.
-This is in analogy to the recently proposed rank-2 chiral fermions which carry a crystal momentum vector charge and a momentum-momentum Weyl quadrupole~\cite{dubinkin2021higher,zhu2023higher}.
+Below we demonstrate that the answer to this question is yes, and that these systems can be anomalous in the sense that external fields induce a mixed spin-charge 't Hooft anomaly in some cases.
+This anomaly dictates both the conditions under which such systems exist in their intrinsic spatial dimension, and their response properties to external fields when the anomaly is remedied by attaching the system to the boundary of a higher-dimensional bulk.
+Importantly, we find that in some crystal symmetry classes, the higher dimensional bulk response that compensates for the surface anomaly is captured by an inherently non-relativistic, 3D rank-2 symmetric or antisymmetric axial vector charge Chern-Simons term, where the axial-vector charge is the conserved spin.
+Interestingly, we show that the bulk response is naturally generated by a Weyl semimetal with a nodal configuration that generates a mixed spin-momentum Weyl quadrupole.
+Here, the quadrupole moment refers to a weighted sum of Weyl node positions multiplied by their pseudospin eigenvalues, analogous to how momentum-space dipole moments determine anomalous Hall responses in ordinary Weyl semimetals.
+This is in analogy to the recently proposed rank-2 chiral fermions which carry a crystal momentum vector charge and a momentum-momentum Weyl quadrupole~\cite{dubinkin2024higher,zhu2023higher}.

-Explicitly, here we study 2D spin-momentum locking terms in \textit{nonmagnetic} crystalline systems with rotation and mirror symmetries.
-We focus on effective $k\cdot p$ Hamiltonians having the form \bg h_\bk = \sum_{i=x,y} \sum_{A=X,Y} g_{iA} k_i S_A, \eg where $(S_X,S_Y)$ are spin operators satisfying $S_A^\dg = S_A$, and ${\rm Tr}[S_A]=0$, and $g_{iA}$ is $2\times 2$ matrix with real entries that will be constrained by the imposed symmetries.
-Note that we work in units $\hbar=c=1$ and the electron charge is $-e$.
+Explicitly, here we study 2D SML terms in {\it nonmagnetic} crystalline systems with rotation and mirror symmetries.
+We focus on effective $k\cdot p$ Hamiltonians having the form \bg h_\bk = \sum_{i = x,y} \sum_{A = X,Y} g_{iA} k_i S_A, \eg where $(S_X,S_Y)$ are spin operators satisfying $S_A^\dg \PRLequal S_A$, and ${\rm Tr}[S_A] \PRLequal 0$, and $g_{iA}$ is $2 \times 2$ matrix with real entries that will be constrained by the imposed symmetries.
+Note that we work in units $\hbar \PRLequal c \PRLequal 1$ and the electron charge is $\PRLminus e$.
 We expect that effective Hamiltonians of this form may appear when the full Bloch Hamiltonian is expanded around time-reversal invariant momenta (TRIM) in the Brillouin zone (BZ).
-In the neighborhood of a TRIM, time-reversal symmetry simply flips both spin and momentum in Eq.~\eqref{eq:surface_general}, and hence the effective Hamiltonian is manifestly time-reversal invariant.
+In the neighborhood of a TRIM, time-reversal symmetry (TRS) simply flips both spin and momentum in Eq.~\eqref{eq:surface_general}, and hence the effective Hamiltonian is manifestly time-reversal invariant.